ewe2/ewe2.ninja/source/content/_tolkien-crit.md

 the logical extension to the "obvious" conclusions they draw about mainstream literary culture.

-A point that Shippey makes in his book, which cannot fail to be noticed, is that critics misrepresent LotR according to their own prejudices (Shippey is guilty of Anglocentrism when he ascribes this chiefly to class-distinctions).
+A point that Shippey makes in his book, is that critics misrepresent LOTR according to their own prejudices (Shippey is guilty of Anglocentrism when he ascribes this chiefly to class-distinctions).
 He might also have noted this is true even of the sympathetic ones.
 What is one to make of the insinuations by Andrew O'Hehir's [OHehir][^2] otherwise Shippey-like analysis of a "Tolkienian Fascism", with supposedly revealing remarks suggesting Tolkien wasn't entirely anti-Nazi?
 It's certainly a biased and out-of-context reading of the letters, in which Tolkien speaks as an onlooker with a philological interest (cf. the "Germanic ideal"), and as someone uncomfortably familiar with the games of power, and suspicious of the simplistic good vs. evil propaganda of WWII.
-Indeed, to paraphrase the words of LotR *...the victor has emerged, stronger than either, and free of doubt.*
-O'Hehir oddly changes tack and excuses Tolkien later on the grounds that he disliked the *rational forms of government.* What Tolkien was actually saying about feudalism is that there was actually a bond of moral obligation between villein and lord that no longer exists in the rational forms, a bond that existed as far as the British officer-batman relationship in WWI, and a bond described by Frodo and Samwise's friendship.
+Indeed, to paraphrase the words of LOTR *...the victor has emerged, stronger than either, and free of doubt.* O'Hehir oddly changes tack and excuses Tolkien later on the grounds that he disliked the *rational forms of government.* What Tolkien was actually saying about feudalism is that there was actually a bond of moral obligation between villein and lord that no longer exists in the rational forms, a bond that existed as far as the British officer-batman relationship in WWI, and a bond described by Frodo and Samwise's friendship.
 That we still actually understand this relationship is to be wondered at, since the idea has been culturally dead for a century.

 What makes O'Hehir's analysis (which has its good points) even odder is that it is a review of Shippey's book, not Tolkien's.
 Rather than examine Shippey's